scratchaddons-community/scradd/README.md

 #### `commands`

 This directory contains files each exporting a [Command object](/common/types/command.d.ts) that are each automatically registered as an Application Command.
 Supports chat input commands, user context menu commands, and message context menu commands.
-Note that there is currently no handler for autocomplete options.
+In addition, autocomplete option pings are sent to `Command#autocomplete`.

 #### `common`